 The master servicer will furnish or make available, within a reasonable time after the end of each calendar year, to each person or entity who held a Grantor Trust Certificate at any time during such year, such information as may be required by applicable rules to assist such holders in preparing their federal income tax returns, or to enable holders to make such information available to beneficial owners or financial intermediaries that hold such certificates as nominees on behalf of beneficial owners.

-If a holder, beneficial owner, financial intermediary or other recipient of a payment on behalf of a beneficial owner fails to supply a certified taxpayer identification number or if the Secretary of the Treasury determines that such person has not reported all interest and dividend income required to be shown on its federal income tax return, 31% backup withholding may be required with respect to any payments made to such recipient.
+If a holder, beneficial owner, financial intermediary or other recipient of a payment on behalf of a beneficial owner fails to supply a certified taxpayer identification number or if the Secretary of the Treasury owner fails to supply a certified taxpayer identification number or if the Secretary of the Treasury determines that such person has not reported all interest and dividend income required to be shown on its federal income tax return, 31% backup withholding may be required with respect to any payments.
 Any amounts deducted and withheld from a distribution to a recipient would be allowed as a credit against such recipient's federal income tax liability.